 I have worked as a magazine journalist for most of the past 20 years, with a several interruptions during the 1990s to travel and become the mother of an orphaned Andean bear.

 These days, my horizons are slightly more limited, my chief concern being how to protect my bantams from foxes and grass snakes.

-Contact James about Agenda (News), travel features and Tales from the Bush.
+Contact James about Agenda (news) and Tales from the Bush.

 Section editor (part-time)

 I commission and edit the Q&A section, and write previews and behind-the-scenes articles about natural-history TV and radio.

 When not at work I can usually be found on a slide or in a ball pool with my young sons.